Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Introduction

-On the client side, we optimize the rasterization process within the splatting stage, which has been identified as a main performance bottleneck in prior work~\cite{wang2024adr, lee2024gscore, huang2025seele}.
-Our analysis shows that the primary source of slowdown during rasterization stems from the per-ray computation of Gaussian transparency.
-This computation is inefficient due to the heterogeneous design of GPU compute units.
-To accommodate this issue, we bypass the costly transparency computation by embedding a 128-byte precomputed lookup table (LUT) in GPU shared memory and approximating Gaussian transparency values instead.
-Meanwhile, we design a runtime Gaussian management system that dynamically maintains the set of received Gaussians in GPU memory.
-By removing irrelevant Gaussians, our system ensures that the client's GPU memory usage always remains tight.
+To improve the efficiency of splatting, prior studies~\citep{wang2024adr, fan2023lightgaussian, fang2024mini, huang2025seele, lin2025metasapiens} have primarily focused on reducing the total number of Gaussians in rasterization, a sub-step in splatting.
+However, these methods often overlook the underlying bottleneck within rasterization itself.
+We pinpoint the major bottleneck in rasterization and propose a GPU-oriented optimization, \textit{preemptive $\alpha$-filtering} in \Sect{sec:method:raster}, to accelerate rasterization.
+Our key observation is that the primary source of slowdown during rasterization stems from the per-ray computation of Gaussian transmittance, $\alpha_i$.
+This operation is computationally expensive due to the heterogeneous design of modern GPU architectures (see \Sect{sec:motiv:perf}).
+To address this issue, our filter can pre-determine the subset of Gaussians that do not need to compute transmittance, $\alpha_i$, without explicitly calculating $\alpha_i$.
+For those Gaussians that do require $\alpha$-computation, we bypass the costly $\alpha$-computation by embedding a 128-byte precomputed lookup table (LUT) in the GPU's shared memory and approximating Gaussian transmittance instead.

-Finally, we introduce a contribution-aware compression to further reduce data communication between the cloud and the client.
-Our experiments show that the primary contributor to communication overhead is the spherical harmonic (SH) coefficients of each Gaussian.
-To address this, we propose a pruning technique that adaptively reduces the SH degrees of individual Gaussians based on their visual contribution.
-By combining with off-the-shelf compression techniques, our method achieves 100$\times$ communication reduction compared to directly streaming rendered frames.

-The contributions of this paper are as follows: \begin{itemize} \item A parallel LoD search algorithm that exploits temporal coherence across frames to achieve 6.5$\times$ speedup. \item A runtime Gaussian management system that maintains a tight GPU memory footprint on the client side. \item A GPU-efficient rasterization method that significantly improves rendering efficiency. \item The first-of-its-kind framework that enables rendering city-scale 3DGS models on resource-constrained mobile devices, achieving up to 8.9$\times$ speedup compared to prior works. \end{itemize}
+Together, our algorithm can achieve up to 6.6$\times$ speedup compared to prior city-scale 3DGS algorithms on a mobile platform, Nvidia Orin SoC.
+The contributions of this paper are as follows: \begin{itemize} \item A parallel LoD search algorithm that exploits temporal coherence across frames to avoid repetitive tree traversal in LoD search. \item A GPU-efficient rasterization method that bypasses the key bottleneck in rasterization and significantly improves rendering efficiency. \item A framework that enables rendering city-scale 3DGS models on mobile devices, achieving up to 6.6$\times$ speedup and 85\% energy savings compared to prior works. \end{itemize}